Personal profile

 Biography

-Maria obtained her BSc in Psychology from the University of Roehampton in 2009.
-She then went on to the Institute of Psychiatry, Psychology & Neuroscience, KCL where she obtained her MSc in Psychiatric Research Methods in 2010.
+Maria obtained her BSc in Psychology from the University of Roehampton in 2009, and her MSc in Psychiatric Research Methods at the Institute of Psychiatry, Psychology & Neuroscience, KCL in 2010.

-Maria worked as a researcher at the IoP between 2010 and 2021, where she obtained her PhD in Clinical Neuroscience, and primariy taught on a MSc in Clinical Neurodevelopmental Sciences.
+Maria worked as a researcher at the Institute of Psychology, Psychiatry & Neuroscience, King's College London between 2010 and 2021, where she also obtained her PhD in Clinical Neuroscience, and taught on the MSc Clinical Neurodevelopmental Sciences.

-She has a strong background in Special Educational Needs and Mentoring across a diverse student population.
+She has a strong background in Neurodiversity, Special Educational Needs and Mentoring across a diverse student population.

 Research interests